How is Zeffy free?

 Internal oversight

-Preparing Form 990 requires a thorough evaluation of your organization's financial activities and governance practices.
+Preparing Form 990 requires thoroughly evaluating your organization's financial activities and governance practices.
 It will help your leadership identify areas of improvement and practices that deliver results.

 Types of 990 forms for nonprofits